aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

       }
     }

-## Revocation Expectations
+## Revocation Expectations {#revocation-expectations}

-Upon receiving a revocation request, authorizing the request, and validating the identified user, the Authorization Server MUST revoke all active refresh tokens, and invalidate all active sessions.
+Upon receiving a revocation request, authorizing the request, and validating the identified user, the Authorization Server:

+* MUST revoke all active refresh tokens
-If possible, the authorization server SHOULD invalidate all access tokens, although this might not be technically feasible, see {{implementation-notes}}.
+* SHOULD invalidate all access tokens, although it is recognized that it might not be technically feasible to invalidate access tokens (see {{access-tokens}} below)
+* MUST NOT issue new access tokens or refresh tokens without re-authenticating the user

 ## Revocation Response